MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/troubleshoot-known-issues.md

 ## Attempt to create new workload clusters failed

-An AKS on Azure Stack HCI cluster deployed in a VM in Azure was previously working fine, but after the AKS host was turned off the host for several days, the `Kubectl` command did not work.
+An AKS on Azure Stack HCI cluster deployed in an Azure VM was previously working fine, but after the AKS host was turned off the host for several days, the `Kubectl` command did not work.
 After running `Kubectl get nodes` or `Kubectl get services` commands, this error message appeared: _Error from server (InternalError): an error on the server ("") has prevented the request from succeeding_.

 This issue occurred because the AKS host was turned off for longer than four days which caused the certificates to expire.
-Certifcates are frequently rotated in a four-day rotation.
+Certificates are frequently rotated in a four-day rotation.
 Run [Repair-AksHciClusterCerts](./reference/ps/repair-akshciclustercerts.md) to fix the certificate expiration issue.

 ## Creating a workload cluster fails with the error _A parameter cannot be found that matches parameter name 'nodePoolName'_